 Food insecurity and health are intricately linked.
-A lack of nutritious food has detrimental effects on both physical and mental health, and can increase a person’s risk for developing health problems.
-Managing a chronic disease like diabetes or hypertension is complex and made even more challenging by food insecurity.
+A diet that lacks nutritious food has detrimental effects on a person's physical and mental health.
+It can increase risk for developing health problems, including diabetes and hypertension.
+Food insecurity exacerbates the complex challenges of managing a chronic disease.

 Our health research focuses on the roles that food, community-based interventions, and food bank-healthcare partnerships have on improving outcomes for people living in food insecure homes.

 To access more resources on the intersection of

 Food bank diabetes intervention improves food security outcomes

 To evaluate food bank interventions on outcomes for adults living with uncontrolled type 2 diabetes, Feeding America conducted a randomized controlled research trial.
 After 6 months, participants experienced significant improvements in food security, dietary intake and food stability, but no differences were observed in diabetes management.

 Comprehensive Diabetes Self-Management Support From Food